“Do I Have A Sex Addiction?”

 So, after the group is ready to move from Facing the Shadow workbook, we will then continue the process using two additional workbooks: Recovery Zone: Volume 1 and Recovery Zone: Volume 2.
 These workbooks address Tasks 8-13 and Tasks 14-19 and will act as our guidebook.
 There is enough material for us to learn, apply and process that can allow us to stay connected and grow for up to two years!
 Participants highly appreciate the structured tasks and framework that the workbooks and group process provides.

-Men who wish to continue in a fourth group that focuses on relationships, commitment, family, children and intimacy (Tasks 20-30) will find the workbook Family Zone: Creating Family Recovery to be very helpful!
+Men who wish to continue in a fourth group that focuses on relationships, commitment, family, children and intimacy (Tasks 20-30) will find the soon-to-be-released workbook Family Zone: Creating Family Recovery to be very helpful!
 Men can attend the group by the same name tentatively scheduled for 2018!

 Click CLASS REGISTRATION to secure your spot in one of our groups today!
 Don’t wait.
 Our groups close after six men have joined.